flare-foundation/docs/docs/tech/ftso.md

     This call must be made from the address that earned the rewards, but they can be sent to a different recipient, hence the `_recipient` parameter.

     Rewards can be claimed for several epochs at once so `_rewardEpochs` specifies the list of epochs to claim for.
-    To get the list of epochs with pending rewards you can use the `getEpochsWithUnclaimedRewards` method.
+    To get the list of epochs with pending rewards, you can use the `getEpochsWithUnclaimedRewards` method.

-    Moreover, the claimed reward is typically re-delegated, which involves wrapping the received `$FLR` or `$SGB`.
+    Moreover, the claimed reward is typically redelegated, which involves wrapping the received `$FLR` or `$SGB`.
-    For convenience, the `claimAndWrapReward` method is offered (only on Flare) to perform claiming and wrapping in a single call.
+    For convenience, you can use the `claimAndWrapReward` method on Flare to claim and wrap in one call.

     !!! note

         For security reasons, the `FtsoRewardManager` contract contains a **limited amount of tokens** and is replenished periodically.
+Sometimes, all delegators claim their rewards in a short period of time immediately after the reward epoch ends, and the contract becomes empty.
 If you are unable to claim your rewards because the contract is empty, please **try again the next day**.
-        This might happen when all delegators claim their rewards in a short period of time, so it is usually better to avoid claiming right when the reward epoch finishes.

-### Price Submission Process
+### Data-Submission Process

-Data submission uses a **Commit and Reveal** scheme to prevent providers from peeking at each other's submissions until a round is over.
+Data submission uses a **commit-and-reveal** scheme to prevent providers from viewing each other's submissions until a round is over.
 To speed up the process, both phases are actually overlapped so:

-- All Commit phases happen continuously in so-called **3-minute Price Epochs**.
+* All Commit phases happen continuously in so-called **3-minute Price Epochs**.

-- Reveal phases happen during the first half (**first 90 seconds**) of the following Commit phase.
+* Reveal phases happen during the first half (**first 90 seconds**) of the following Commit phase.

-- The published price information is therefore updated **every 3 minutes**.
+* The published price information is therefore updated **every 3 minutes**.

 Only a hash of the data is submitted during the Commit phase.
 Next, in the Reveal phase the actual data is sent.
 If its hash does not match the previous commitment, the data is discarded.

-Submission API is slightly different for the Flare and Songbird networks:
+The submission API is slightly different for the Flare and Songbird networks:

 === "Flare"

-    FTSO data providers submit price information through the [PriceSubmitter contract](https://flare-explorer.flare.network/address/0x1000000000000000000000000000000000000003).
+    FTSO data providers submit data through the [PriceSubmitter contract](https://flare-explorer.flare.network/address/0x1000000000000000000000000000000000000003).

-    - **Commit**: A single hash is needed for all price pairs.
+    - **Commit**: A single hash is needed for each submission.

         ```solidity
         function submitHash(